-Summary: A combustion safety test is an optional, but highly recommended procedure for any home that has implemented significant energy efficiency improvements.
-The test is typically completed by a contractor who is certified

-Sponsored By: Optional/Not Applicable.
+- Summary: A combustion safety test is an optional, but highly recommended procedure for any home that has implemented significant energy efficiency improvements.
+The test is typically completed by a contractor who is certified through the Building Performance Institute (BPI) or Residential Energy Services Network (RESNET).
+Combustion safety testing is typically completed while a blower door test is underway (see air leakage testing above). - Sponsored By: Optional/Not Applicable.
 Many tests are completed by professionals who have earned credentials from the Buildings Performance Institute and/or are HERS raters.
-Some home inspectors have also earned these credentials.

-Type: Test report

-What it Tells You: Confirms that gas-powered mechanicals such as a furnace, dryer, hot water heater or stove will not create dangerous carbon-monoxide situations under tested conditions.
-These conditions include "worst case" and "natural" settings.
+Some home inspectors have also earned these credentials. - Type: Test report - What it Tells You: Confirms that gas-powered mechanicals such as a furnace, dryer, hot water heater or stove will not create dangerous carbon-monoxide situations under tested conditions.
+These conditions include "worst case" and "natural" settings. - Version History: - How It Is Earned and Verified: BPI-certified energy rater or HERS auditor completes the test - Eligibility: Optional rating can be done on any home - Sample Document: - How to Verify Participation: RESNET or BPI can verify if the contractor who did testing was certified.
+To verify test results, contact the professional who completed the test. - For More Information: BPI Combustion Safety Testing Standard or RESNET Combustion Safety Testing Standard

-Version History: Optional/Not applicable

-How It Is Earned and Verified: BPI-certified energy rater or HERS auditor completes the test

-Eligibility: Optional rating can be done on any home

-Sample Document: Not available

-How to Verify Participation: RESNET or BPI can verify if the contractor who did testing was certified.
-To verify test results, contact the professional who completed the test.

-For More Information: BPI Combustion Safety Testing Standard or RESNET Combustion Safety Testing Standard